utkarsh2102/CodeTesting/docs/NTCC.md

 # `Scraping` the `Web` using `Python`! :D

+## Abstract

+Data is what surrounds us in this world of technology.
+Data exists in various forms of databases, spreadsheets, paragraphs, texts etc. and we all require them for different tasks.
+But where do we get this data from?
+Our answer is, of course, the world wide web, the internet.
+Saving data directly into our local drives for studying, and further performing various tasks can involve various methodologies, simplest of all is manually copying and pasting data, but this won’t help us store huge amount of data, that data scientists, sociologists, economists etc shall require.
+Here is where, `WEB SCRAPING` comes into place, that helps us to scrape out web pages, helps us easily to store all their vast data.
+In this term paper we shall perform web scraping using python programming language and its various modules.

+---

 ## `Python 101`

 `Python` is an extremely basic dialect, and has an exceptionally clear syntax.